crdrisko/drychem/README.md

 ## Requirements

-The C++ Units project was designed to have as few external dependencies as possible so it could be easily built and used by other projects.
+The DryChem project was designed to have as few external dependencies as possible so it could be easily built and used by other projects.
 The project requires:

 - A C++17-standard-compliant compiler with support for the Standard Library.